Amisha1802/Amisha1802/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: amishasharma181102@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love dogs and cats and beinge watching Anime.
+- ⚡ Fun fact: I love dogs and cats and binge watching Anime.

 <!---
 Amisha1802/Amisha1802 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.